 New Hampshire Arrest Records and Warrant Search

-What are arrest records?
+What are arrest records in NH?

 The Crime Records Unit has the task of assimilating crime history data from the various justice and law enforcement agencies across New Hampshire, storing such details and disseminating Crime History Record Information (CHRI) pertaining to all arrests made in criminal matters and the disposition of such cases.
-Towards this end, the Automated Fingerprint Identification System (AFIS) was established which is used for processing criminal fingerprints received for inclusion in the central crime history repository and to coordinate with the FBI records database.

-The details stored in the CHRI database
+The Details stored in the CHRI database

 CHRI is an exclusive source of details on the criminal involvement of a subject for the state of New Hampshire.
 The data found in this repository is gathered from various law enforcement agencies and judicial offices.
 The fingerprint images are sent in by various police departments which capture this information at the time of arrests.
 Details on the issue of NH active warrants is sent in by the magistrates’ bench while data pertaining to outstanding warrants and offender disposition is made available by the office of the clerk and the various circuit and superior courts in the state.